North East Innovation Lab receives new investment

 The North East Innovation Lab, originally established as part of the region’s Integrated Covid Hub, has received £1.4 million to continue assessing the next generation of diagnostic tests.

 Part of Newcastle Hospitals, the North East Innovation Lab (NEIL) is based in the Newcastle Helix life sciences quarter, and supports the development of the cutting-edge technology needed to detect viruses and other health threats.

 The lab’s team of NHS scientists specialise in molecular biology, methodology and clinical research.
 They have a client base that includes UK and international organisations of different sizes, from university spin-outs to large multi-national corporations.

-The new funding recognises the successful contribution the North East Innovation Lab has already made to evaluating new COVID-19 testing technologies.
+The new funding recognises the successful contribution NEIL has already made to evaluating new COVID-19 testing technologies.